 These are my current available talks, webinars, and workshops.
 I speak at national and international library and information technology conferences as well as library consortia, and many other venues.
-I offer one-hour technology talks, as well as half, full, and 3-day workshops, and live webcasts.
+I offer 60-90 minute technology talks, as well as half, full, and 3-day workshops, and live webinars.
 I also have a large online audience – over 300,000 views of my online presentations on Slideshare.

 Makerspaces are creative, DIY spaces where people can gather to create, invent, and learn.
 In libraries they often have 3D printers, software, electronics, craft and hardware supplies and tools, and more.
 Forward-thinking libraries are already building their own dedicated makerspaces and developing valuable STEM programming based on the tools and technologies found therein.
 Learn all about the essential tools and technologies found in makerspaces and how you can host engaging STEM programming using tech such as Raspberry Pis, wearable electronics, virtual reality, and robotics in your library whether you have a dedicated makerspace or not!

 Cosplay, comics, anime, and geek culture have exploded into the mainstream over recent years and have resulted in a thriving community of costume enthusiasts and pop culture fans.
 Libraries on the leading edge are already embracing this new worldwide sensation by integrating cosplay into their programming and events.
 Learn all about the world of cosplay and how you can host cosplay events, workshops, makerspaces, clubs, and more in your library!
 Workshops for librarians and/or library patrons of all ages!